vkbo/vkbo.github.io/index.md

 Hi there, my name is Veronica Berglyd Olsen, and welcome to my personal website!

-I grew up on the coast of South-Western Norway, but I have lived both in Sydney, Australia and on the French side of the Geneva valley on the Swiss-French border for several years of my life.
+I'm from Norway, and I grew up on the South-Western coast.
+I've also lived in Sydney, Australia for two years, and on the French side of the Geneva valley on the Swiss-French border for four.
 I currently live in Oslo, Norway.
 {: style="text-align: justify;"}